AnthonyTC89/portfolio/README.md

   3. `npm build`: Create the main files of the front-end.
   4. `npm test`: Check the test files of the react app.
   5. `npm dev`: Similar of "npm start" running with nodemon.

+### Future Features

+  1. Use AWS Store to save images instead github.
+  2. Improve the back-end side.
+  3. Include animations on each Component.
+  4. Improve styling.

 ### Contact